So you’ve seen Moraine Lake… Now what?

 This is another mountain that’ll give you a birds eye view of Moraine Lake, and it’s yet another hike that begins in Larch Valley.
 Head through Larch Valley, cross the mini stream, and start to scramble up the rockfield at the base.
 Check here for some more solid hiking instructions!

 This is a great one if you’re fit and are really looking to challenge yourself.
-It’s also one of the biggest mountains that you can get up in the area without any mountaineering experience, although it’s definitely a scramble towards the top.
+It’s also one of the biggest mountains that you can summit in the area without any mountaineering experience, although it is definitely a scramble towards the top.

 The views at the top are out of this world, and it’s even more rewarding when you’ve worked that hard for it.

 So now you know!
-There are tons of great hikes that start at Moraine Lake (and these are just 6!), so there’s no excuse for leaving without having done one!
-If hiking isn’t your thing then why not check out our 100 things to do in Banff post instead!
+There are tons of great hikes that start at Moraine Lake (and these are just 6 of them!), so there’s no excuse for leaving without having done one (unless you’re here in winter when you can’t actually access Moraine)!

 Let us know how you get on, and if you have any other questions feel free to drop us an email or leave a comment!